CodemateLtd/codemate-blog/src/pages/code-reviews-getting-started/index.md

 Another great resource on the topic is [Code Reviews: Just Do It](https://blog.codinghorror.com/code-reviews-just-do-it/) by Jeff Atwood.
 If you like numbers, you should definitely read it.
 I especially like its excerpts from [Code Complete](https://www.amazon.com/exec/obidos/ASIN/0735619670):

-> … software testing alone has limited effectiveness – the average defect detection rate is only 25 percent for unit testing, 35 percent for function testing, and 45 percent for integration testing.
+> the average defect detection rate is only 25 percent for unit testing, 35 percent for function testing, and 45 percent for integration testing.
 In contrast, the average effectiveness of design and code inspections are 55 and 60 percent.
-Case studies of review results have been impressive:
 >
 > In a software-maintenance organization, 55 percent of one-line maintenance changes were in error before code reviews were introduced.
 After reviews were introduced, only 2 percent of the changes were in error.
+>
-When all changes were considered, 95 percent were correct the first time after reviews were introduced.
+> When all changes were considered, 95 percent were correct the first time after reviews were introduced.
 Before reviews were introduced, under 20 percent were correct the first time.

-That’s a 5x increase in the likelihood of individual changes to be correct!
+That’s a **5x increase** in the likelihood of individual changes to be correct!
 There aren’t many development practices which can make that claim.

 ### A great way to learn